Arrest made in Tuskegee University shooting that left 1 dead, 16 injured

 The incident follows a series of other deadly shootings at homecoming events last month.
 A shooting during homecoming weekend at Albany State University in Georgia on Oct.
 19 left one person dead and multiple others injured.
 That same day, three people were killed and eight others were injured after shots were fired at a homecoming football celebration in central Mississippi.

 On Oct.
-12, on person died and nine others were injured in a shooting near Tennessee State University in Nashville after the school’s homecoming celebration.
+12, one person died and nine others were injured in a shooting near Tennessee State University in Nashville after the school’s homecoming celebration.

 Copyright 2024 NPR